What is The DAISY Award?

 We never imagined when we created this program in 1999 that today, there would be over 1,900 healthcare facilities in all 50 states and 14 other countries, committed to honoring nurses with The DAISY Award.
 The strategic impact of the program on nurses and their organizations is deep, affecting nurses' job satisfaction, retention, teamwork, pride, organizational culture, healthy work environment, and more.

 Please read the testimonials of DAISY Coordinators who run the program and nurses who have been honored with The DAISY Award by going to our Testimonials page and to Meet Our Ambassadors and selecting a region.

-For details about how the program works, read our Frequently Asked Questions.
+For details about how the program works and the gifts each Honoree receives, read our Frequently Asked Questions.

 We are always taken aback by the humility of nurses who receive The DAISY Award because of an extraordinary act of compassion or a relationship they have created with a patient that truly made a difference.
 So often, these DAISY Honorees respond to their recognition with, "But I didn't do anything special.
 I was just doing my job."
 We want to help nurses see in themselves what their patients, families, and colleagues see in them and to help them learn the behaviors that make such a powerful difference.
 So we co-authored with Mary Koloroutis, MSN, RN, President of Creative Health Care Management, an article entitled, Inspiring Nurses to See the Extraordinary in Their Ordinary.
 We hope you will enjoy reading it!

 Ask for more information about The DAISY Award for your organization.